-To compensate for the reduced output as the Starbars increase in resistance, a voltage range is required that will compensate for a 100% increase in the Starbar resistance.
-The following formula may be used to figure Emax: Emax = $\sqrt{\text{(Wt x Rn) x 1.5, (Emax = recommended maximum voltage required to compensate for increase in resistance due to aging and resistance tolerance, Wt = rating of transformer in watts, Rn = network resistance of the Starbars, 1.5 = minimum margin to accommodate the doubling of the Starbar network resistance and the plus 20% resistance tolerance).
-A higher value will offer slightly longer usable service life.$
+To compensate for the reduced output as the Starbars increase in resistance, a voltage reserve is required that will compensate for the increase in the Starbar resistance over time.
+It is quite common to size the voltage reserve to allow the elements to double in resistance and still be able to maintain the desired power output as with new elements.
+The following formula may be used to calculate Vmax: Vmax = $\sqrt{(Wt \times Rn) \times 1.5}$

+Vmax = recommended maximum voltage required to compensate for increase in resistance due to aging and resistance tolerance, Wt = rating of transformer in watts, Rn = network resistance of the Starbars, 1.5 = minimum margin to accommodate the doubling of the Starbar resistance and the +20% resistance tolerance.
+A higher value will offer slightly longer usable service life.